Aliics/mouse/README.md

 # Mouse - HTTP Server + Client Library

-Small, simple, minimal HTTP server and client library with no dependencies.
+Small, simple, and lightweight HTTP server and client library with no dependencies.

-Since it isn't doing too much in the background, it should also be pretty darn fast.
-On my machine, a query to a simple query to a nop GET request can be as fast as **5ms** with cURL.
-This is on-par or as fast as other popular HTTP libraries in a variety of languages.
+Using cURL as a client, the HTTP server responds within 5ms, which is faster than many popular alternatives.

+# Motivation

+Other HTTP libraries had the issue of having a large dependency tree and a lot of setup to make even the most basic of endpoints.
+The Scala ecosystem really needed an easy-to-use and simple library with no fuss, and that's what **mouse is**!

+**Our goals:**

+- Easy to use
+- Simple to reason about
+- Quick to install
+- Great performance
+- Works from prototype to production

-# Usage
+# Get Started

 In your build.sbt: